digbmc/cwd-toolkit/_pages/about.md

 - Web design
 - Front end development
-- Ruby, HTML, CSS, and some JavaScript
+- HTML, CSS, and some JavaScript
 - Building static sites with Jekyll
 - Using Git and GitHub